daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 This hostname will be a DNS CNAME entry that points to the load balancer for your cluster's ingress-controller.
 For this example, we will use `example.datica-dev.com`.

 To find the load balancer address for the cluster, run the following command:

 ```sh
 $ kubectl -n ingress-nginx get svc ingress-nginx -o wide
 ```

-Then, using the `EXTERNAL-IP` listed in the command above, create a CNAME entry that points to the NLB address.
+Create a CNAME record that points to the `EXTERNAL-IP` listed by the command above.

 **Step 3**
 Generate Kubernetes YAML for the app